datnguye/dbt-resto/integration_tests/README.md

 # Test suite of dbt_resto package
-Once adding new macro(s), please also create a test here
+Once adding new macro(s) in dbt_resto package, please also create a test in this project.

 ### Prequesites
 - Python 3.9.6
 - virtualenv `python -m pip install virtualenv --upgrade`

+  OR: poetry `python -m pip install poetry --upgrade`

 ### Setup local enviroment - with `poetry`